MansiPS/Daily-App-Engagement-using-Power-Bi/README.md

 - Youtube :- Time Spent in Minutes on Youtube on that Particular Day.⏳
 - Snapchat :- Time Spent in Minutes on Snapchat on that Particular Day.🕒
 - Instagam :- Time Spent in Minutes on Instagram on that Particular Day.⌛
-- Whatsapp :- Time Spent in Minutes on Whatsapp on that Particular Day.🕓
+- WhatsApp :- Time Spent in Minutes on Whatsapp on that Particular Day.🕓
 - Google Chrome :- Time Spent in Minutes on Google Chrome on that Particular Day.⏰
 - Music	:- Time Spent in Minutes on Music on that Particular Day.🕞
 - Total App Usage :- Total Minutes Spent on Mobile on that Particular Day.